interrobang-uk/interrobang/content/privacy.md

 - right to object
 - rights related to automated decision-making, including profiling

-To exercise any of these rights, let us know at **data@interrobang.uk**.
+To exercise any of these rights, let us know at **data@interrobang.coop**.
 We will respond to all requests within 28 days of receiving them.

 Our postal address is Interrobang, c/o Birch, 126 Addington Rd, South Croydon, CR2 8YA.